London Borough of Sutton

 In addition to training and development, accredited landlords are entitled to various benefits, including discounted licensing fees in some boroughs.
 If you are not already a member, we would encourage you to think about joining!

-For smaller HMOs, the rules are a bit more complicated.
+For smaller HMOs, the rules are more complicated.
 HMOs occupied by between three and six people fall into planning use class C4 whereas single-family properties fall into planning use class C3.

-Remember that this is only intended as general advice and no liability can be accepted for any reliance upon information provided.
-We would strongly encourage you to contact the Council’s Planning Department or seek independent legal advice before you start a new HMO development.
+This is intended as general advice and no liability can be accepted for any reliance upon the information provided.
+We would strongly encourage you to contact the Council’s Planning Department or seek independent legal advice before you start an HMO development.

 You can contact the council at: